 Germanyu, the Weimar Republic, and NAZI Germany).
 We have only limited informtion at this time, but we believe that the Czech policies that the Germans found offensive were the very same policies that the Germans routinely followed toward ethnic minorities, especially the Poles in their country.
 Here we would be very

 interested in any details that Czech.
 German, and Polish readers can provide.

-was massive unemployment as a result of the depression.
+The situation in the Sudetenland changed in the 1930s with the coming of the worldwide Depression in 1929.
+The Sudetenland was heavily industrialized.
+There was massive unemployment as a result of the depression.
 German's who had lost their jobs in the Depression began to think that they might be better off in

 Then Hitler and the NAZIs seized power in Germany in 1933.
 Unemployed workers were susceptible to the anti-semitic, anti-Czechoslovakia, pro-German rhetoric of the NAZIs.

-Local leader Konrad Henlen founded the Sudetendeutsche Partei (Sudeten German NAZI Party).
+Former PE teacher Konrad Henlen founded the Sudetendeutsche Partei (Sudeten German NAZI Party).
 Along with with discriminatory actions of